Quick Start Guide

-Each guide will walk you through the setup required in the cloud storage provider’s account to obtain Access Keys, the steps to configure WP Offload Media to offload your Media Library, and finally the (optional but recommended) steps to configuring a Content Delivery Network (CDN)
+Each guide will walk you through the setup required in the cloud storage provider’s account to obtain Authentication Credentials, the steps to configure WP Offload Media to offload your Media Library, and finally the (optional but recommended) steps to configuring a Content Delivery Network (CDN)

 - Amazon S3 Quick Start Guide

 - DigitalOcean Spaces Quick Start Guide

 - Google Cloud Storage Quick Start Guide

 Each of the above quick start guides should help you with getting started with WP Offload Media but if you run into any issues, you can search these docs via the search bar above.

 If you’re not able to find what you need in the docs, you can always contact our team via the Help tab in the plugin.